Bell’s Logo

 Bell’s Logo History

-Bell became the official brand only in 1904, after Arthur Bell’s death, as he always resisted the idea of putting his name on the packaging.
-The Bell brothers died in 1942, and the company’s accountant, William Govan Farquharson, became chairman of the company.
-He focused on brand advertising more actively.
+Bell became the official brand only in 1904, after Arthur Bell’s death, as he had always resisted putting his name on the packaging.
+The Bell brothers died in 1942, and the company’s accountant, William Govan Farquharson, became the company’s chairman.
+He focused more actively on brand advertising.
 Bell’s went public in 1949.
-In 1954 he was, exported to 130 different countries.
+In 1954, he was exported to 130 different countries.

 The Bell logo is an example of a minimalist design.
 The classic bold lettering in maroon with added gold gives the impression of a high-quality product.
 The lack of additional details forces you to focus on the flavor and class of Bell whiskey.